 Veganism can become somewhat of a lifestyle, and people who follow it often find that it helps them to have support from people who understand it.

 Try to connect with other vegans if you can.

 Going online and joining social media groups is one simple way to do this.

 Then, you have not only social support, but you can learn more about veganism, share recipes and even find out about events.

 Explore Vegan Restaurants Where You Live

 Finally, one other way to get excited about the concept of veganism and to explore it more fully is to go to restaurants in your community that have a vegan menu.
-Here, you can really get a taste of how good vegan foods can taste, and you might even meet people who are vegan that you can start sharing your experiences with.
+Here, you can really get a taste of how good vegan foods can taste, and you might even meet people who are vegan that whom you can start sharing your experiences.

 Vegan restaurants are a good way to get started because they show you how versatile the menu items can be and give you a basis for getting creative with how you eat.